-The Best Military Watches
+The Best Military Watch

 The G-Shock GG-1000 is another winner in what’s becoming a non-stop hit factory for Casio.
 Since launching the G-Shock line they’ve just kept upping the ante with new entry after outstanding new entry in the series with the GG-1000 highlighting the company at its best.

-In general you won’t find a better built military watch out there although some of Casio’s other military watches are definitely in the same conversation.
-It features a tough yet crystal-clear mineral glass lens, 5 different daily alarms, outstanding battery life and a slew of impressive instruments including a compass, thermometer and stopwatch and is water resistant down to 200 meters or 660 feet.
+In general, you won’t find a better built military watch out there although some of Casio’s other military watches are definitely in the same conversation.
+It features a tough yet crystal-clear mineral glass lens, 5 different daily alarms, outstanding battery life, and a slew of impressive instruments including a compass, thermometer, and stopwatch and is water-resistant down to 200 meters or 660 feet.
 The backlit face is super easy to read day or night and you can plan your next move in standard or military time.
 This is a big watch so those with thinner wrists will want to keep that in mind as will big gents whose military watches always seem too small for their wrist.
 As is typical of G-Shock military watches it’s also affordable.
 Not cheap, but affordable.

 This G-Shock, like most of the other military watches, is a big watch but while its dimensions are roughly equivalent to the GG-1000 reviewed above it looks and feels significantly smaller.
 Not a bad trick.
-Overall the GA-100 is heavily shock resistant, features a 1/1000th of a second stopwatch (which also included a speed indicator) and has a calendar that’s programmed out to the next (as in 22nd) century.
+Overall the GA-100 is heavily shock resistant, features a 1/1000th of a second stopwatch (which also included a speed indicator), and has a calendar that’s programmed out to the next (as in the 22nd) century.
 The face is illuminated by the company’s auto LED lighting scheme and the watch as a whole is water resistant down to 660 feet.
-This may be the best value the company offers in military style watches as its asking price is less than half that of the GG-1000.
+This may be the best value the company offers in military-style watches as its asking price is less than half that of the GG-1000.

-The Suunto Core All Black Military Watch makes the complex seem simple which, when you think of it, is what any good piece of high tech equipment should do.
+The Suunto Core All Black Military Watch makes the complex seem simple which, when you think of it, is what any good piece of high-tech equipment should do.
 This nifty piece of tactical kit is the mother of all military watches when it comes to analyzing conditions and warning you of impending weather events.

 The Garmin Tactix Bravo has a more aggressively tactical profile than some of the other military watches (except perhaps the G-Shock entries) on our list.
-And with an array of useful features it goes a long way toward earning both its tactical and military stripes.
+And with an array of useful features, it goes a long way toward earning both its tactical and military stripes.

-The watch features an omni-directional EXO antenna that captures positional information from both the well-known GPS system and the lesser known but just as accurate GLONASS (Global Navigation Satellite System) system.
+The watch features an Omni-directional EXO antenna that captures positional information from both the well-known GPS system and the lesser-known but just as accurate GLONASS (Global Navigation Satellite System) system.
 This feature alone is practically worth the price of admission with this watch.
 (And at more than $500 that price is pretty steep.)
 Beyond its ability to tell you where you are on planet earth the watch is also water resistant to 100 meters (though we’re taking their word on that one) and has a battery life of 20 hours when GPS mode is activated and 50 hours when it isn’t.
 If you’re heading into the wilderness for any reason you’d do well to consider having the Garmin Tactix Bravo on your wrist, regardless of the price.

 The Rangeman watch from Casio is yet another G-Shock entry into our list of military watches that we can’t get enough of.
 It’s tough and durable as the night is dark and with its Triple Sensor it makes keeping an eye on the elements a breeze.